sh1ndoo/knowledge2/content/Quartz customization log.md

 // Copied from https://github.com/Naraenda/quartz-ascone/commit/fc70036371523ddb78b6eee895e374ab73d28519#diff-03e64821c7ee39078af3ee5bdd6f2a0765a9bae0b96160e662f275ef7ac7d0cc
 ```

+ %%

 ## Giscus Comments

 Originally this was based on code from [morrowind-modding/morrowind-modding.github.io@1bad00e · GitHub](https://github.com/morrowind-modding/morrowind-modding.github.io/commit/1bad00e1e8b27ee2dc85ab08dd2da5b75642f5b3).
 Later it got added as part of the base quartz code so I had to slightly modify it, because I have it set up to only create one discussion for the whole quartz.
 This adds an extra property or two.

-- [ ] Consider - put the ID or some sort of git secret stuff so other people copy-pasting code won't accidentally crosspost to my discussions.
+- [x] Consider - put the ID or some sort of git secret stuff so other people copy-pasting code won't accidentally crosspost to my discussions. ⏩ I made it work with [[GitHub secrets#Secrets specifically for Quartz|GitHub secrets]]
 ### July 2024 update - modifying the built-in comments component

 My setup - only one discussion for the entire quartz.
 So I need the data-term attribute, and things got refactored a bit.